 You master it by testing and documenting the best day and times to send out a post, as well as what kind of content works best for each platform.

-Keep stacking up more platforms in your blog promotion arsenal as your social media competence grows.
+Keep stacking up more places to promote your blog posts arsenal as your social media competence grows.

 Pinterest keeps becoming a better option for bloggers day by day.
 Thousands of bloggers are raving about this one performing platform.

 They can’t all be wrong.

 While some have seen more results from Pinterest than others, almost every blogger has had Pinterest show them some traffic love, no matter how little the traffic.

 After Google, Pinterest is my next major source of traffic.